tkilias/docker-db/README.md

 **This feature is experimental and may cause significantly higher memory usage and fluctuating I/O throughput!**

+### Error when starting the database

+> Could not start database: system does not have enough active nodes or DWAd was not able to create startup parameters for system

+If all containers started successfully but the database did not and you see a message similar to this in the output of `docker logs`, you may not have enough memory in your host(s).
+The DB needs at least 2 GiB per node (that's also the default value in EXAConf).

 # Reporting bugs

 Please report bugs that are specifically related to the **dockerized** EXASOL DB at [Github](https://github.com/EXASOL/docker-db/issues).